kubedb/docs/docs/guides/redis/scaling/vertical-scaling/sentinel.md

 #### Verify RedisSentinel resources updated successfully :

-If everything goes well, `KubeDB` Enterprise operator will update the image of `RedisSentinel` object and related `StatefulSets` and `Pods`.
+If everything goes well, `KubeDB` Enterprise operator will update the image of `RedisSentinel` object and related `PetSets` and `Pods`.

 Let's wait for `RedisSentinelOpsRequest` to be `Successful`.
 Run the following command to watch `RedisSentinelOpsRequest` CR,